Nanoster1/csearch/README.md

 # csearch
-CLI Utility for the opening your browser from a  terminal
+CLI Utility for the opening your browser from the terminal

 ## Examples
 ```bash